gcxchange-gcechange/spfx-react-directory/README.md

 - Pagination is implemented and able to choose the number of results per page in the Settings/Propertypane.
 - Able to change the language (English/French) in the property pane.
 - Able to hide any user by entering the user id in the Settings/Propertypane.
-- Able to send email to any user.
+- Able to send email and chat with any user.

 ### Webpart: